igorbob/minimal-photography-portfolio/README.md

 ## Deployment

 It's just plain javascript + html so can be hosted directly.
-For example I used Google's firebase, a live version of this example can be found * [here](https://simple-photo-album.firebaseapp.com/).
+For example I used Google's firebase.
+A live version of this example can be found * [here](https://simple-photo-album.firebaseapp.com/).

 ## Built With